 No topographical survey had been undertaken to inform this FRA.
-The site is part of a wider landscape of fenland that is characterised as low-lying flat land albeit the land in this area rises to 3-4mAODN.
-OS maps show that levels on Shore Road near to the site are approximately +3mAODN.
+The site is part of a wider landscape of that is characterised as low-lying flat land.
+The level of the road as +3.6mAOD.
+Land on site is around +3.3mAOD.